 IDs

 Modes

+However, this initial process is not part of the overall OJP profile and therefore not part of this profile.
+The process itself is defined within the context of D.T1.3 (ExchangePoints) of the LinkingAlps project.

-In some cases, it may be useful for a single ExchangePoint to cover multiple individual stops (e.g. Bern Central Station consists of four individual StopPlaces: The station itself, “RBS Bahnhof”, “Postauto Bahnhof" and “Bernmobil”).
-For this reason, it is more useful to give these individual stops the same ExchangePointID to allow for possible grouping of close and nearby stops.
+In some cases, it may be useful for a single ExchangePoint to cover multiple individual stop places (e.g. Bern Central Station consists of four individual StopPlaces: The station itself, “RBS Bahnhof”, “Postauto Bahnhof" and “Bernmobil”).
+For this reason, it is more useful to give these individual stop places the same ExchangePointID to allow for possible grouping of close and nearby stops.
 However, this combining of Stops should only be done if the following conditions are fulfilled:

 They must be exchange points

-The system must be able to calculate further trips/legs from these points24.2.12
+The system must be able to calculate further trips/legs from these points

+Figure 2 describes an exchange point between two different systems.
+This common station (stop point or stop place) between these systems must have the same ExchangePoint-(Meta)-ID in both systems (see section 4.2.1).

+Figure 2 ExchangePoint

 OJP Services in LinkingAlps

 This chapter describes detailed information about the OJP Services used by the LinkingAlps OJP profile.
 Therefore, it contains descriptions of the supported and unsupported fields and filters as well as example messages for requests and responses of the services.
 A comprehensive overview of the fields and parameters for the individual services, supported by this profile, can be found in Annex 11.2.
+The overview is the basis for this profile document.
 This profile specification is written from the perspective of the passive system.
-Therefore, requests are coming from the active system to the passive system, while responses are sent from the passive system towards the active system.
+Therefore, requests come from the active system to the passive system, while responses are sent from the passive system towards the active system.
 This approach is also true for the comprehensive overview file.

 Supported OJP services